ni/nimble/packages/nimble-components/src/rich-text/specs/README.md

     1. This event will fired for every input in the content of the editor, including text inputs, text formatting changes, and text removals.
     2. This event will not fire when there are no changes made to the content of the editor.
 For example, all mouse events, selecting the texts, state changes, etc,

 -   `mention-update`: This can be achieved through Tiptap's `onUpdate()` and `onStart()` methods in `render` function in [suggestion](https://tiptap.dev/api/utilities/suggestion#render) configurations.
 This event fires with the `eventData` containing the current text that is added after the `@` character.

-    This event will fire when
+    This event will be triggered in the following scenarios:

-    1. User adds the character (say `@`) into the editor that triggers the mention popup
+    1. When a user inserts the character (e.g., `@`) into the editor, which activates the mention popup.
-    2. User adds or removes a text after adding the mention character into the editor
+    2. When a user adds or removes text after inserting the mention character into the editor.
-    3. User moves the cursor between the texts that is added after the mention character
+    3. When a user repositions the cursor between the text segments added after the mention character.

-    This event will not fire when
+    Conversely, this event will not be fired when:

-    1. User moves the cursor away from the mention node when the popup is opened
+    1. A user moves the cursor away from the mention node while the popup is open.
-    2. User selects an option from the dropdown list
+    2. A user selects an option from the dropdown list.

 _CSS Classes and CSS Custom Properties that affect the component_